tocco/tocco-docs/devops/commit_info/commit_info_service.rst

 ===================

-The commit-info-service uses data from the following sources and combines them to generate useful output that is accessible over its rest api.
+The commit-info-service uses data from the following sources and combines them to generate useful output that is accessible over its REST API.

-- Tocco backoffice rest api to get a the list of installations and the installation urls
+- Tocco backoffice REST API to get a the list of installations and the installation urls
-- Jira rest api to retrieve issues / information about issues
+- JIRA REST API to retrieve issues / information about issues
 - The nice2 git repository (locally checked out) to get information about commits
 - ``/status-tocco`` of a selected nice2 installation to get the currently installed revision of an installation
 - ``/nice2/rest/modules`` of a selected nice2 installation to get a list of all modules